Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics

-\textit{Inversion symmetric structures and the modern theory}.
-The primary technological motivation of the present work is to uncover the orbitronic properties of Ge by determining the OHE in Ge within the framework of the modern theory of orbital magnetisation, incorporating the quantum corrections, and studying the OHE and SHE on the same footing.
+The primary technological motivation of the present work is to uncover the orbitronic properties of p-type semiconductors by determining the OHE in of holes within the framework of the modern theory of orbital magnetisation, incorporating the quantum corrections, and studying the OHE and SHE on the same footing.
 At the moment there is no study of the OAM and OHE for the Luttinger Hamiltonian in the modern theory.
 A strong theoretical motivation for working within the modern theory is the need to understand (i) the OHE in inversion-symmetric spin-3/2 systems within this framework, as well as (ii) the role of spin-orbit coupling in giving rise to the OHE.